-The stunning gin bar that lives under the arches of the Great Northern, next to their very own Manchester Gin distillery, Three Little Words is officially back – with an array of cocktails to sup on this weekend (and beyond).
-Offering up a summery range especially for the warmer months, guests can enjoy fruity flavours such as raspberry, banana, blackberry and passionfruit, with more savoury cocktail flavours including cucumber, ginger, cardamom and hibiscus for those who prefer a more Earthy tone with their gin.
-Three Little Words is also renowned for their weekly Sunday roast, so be sure to give it a try next time you’re visiting.
+The stunning gin bar that lives under the arches of the Great Northern, next to their very own Manchester Gin distillery, Three Little Words is serving an array of cocktails to sup on this weekend (and beyond).
+Offering up a summery range, especially for the warmer months, guests can enjoy fruity flavours such as raspberry, banana, blackberry and passionfruit, with more savoury cocktail flavours including cucumber, ginger, cardamom and hibiscus for those who prefer a more Earthy tone with their gin.
+Three Little Words is also renowned for its weekly Sunday roast, too, so be sure to give it a try next time you’re visiting.
 Three Little Words, 12-13 Watson St, M3 4LP.

 Located on beautiful St. Peter’s Square, The Anthologist offers up the perfect atmosphere for all-day drinking, with bright and airy interiors, tasty ‘bar bites’ and an extensive list of cocktails.
-Think all the classics, including Espresso Martinis, Pornstar Martinis and more, as well as more unique creations celebrating all the things that we’ve missed out on over the past year – including beers on the beach, the cinema, and nights out in general.
+Think all the classics, including Espresso Martinis, Pornstar Martinis and more, alongside glam decor that lends itself perfectly to bank holiday celebrations.
 The Anthologist, One St Peter’s Square, M2 3DE.

-Launching a new menu of summer-themed cocktails back in April, Albert’s Schloss is back to its usual antics – and we are so ready to sup on cocktails with a side of Schloss Showtime.
+Albert’s Schloss is set to be in full swing this weekend with its usual antics, and we are so ready to sup on cocktails with a side of Schloss Showtime.
 From highballs and schnapps, to fruity and Alpine-inspired cocktails, there’s plenty to enjoy this bank holiday at Manchester’s liveliest bier house.
-Live music and entertainment is back, too, so it’s the perfect pick if you’re planning a late one.
+Live music and entertainment are on the cards, too, so it’s the perfect pick if you’re planning a late one.
 Albert’s Schloss, 27 Peter St, M2 5QR.

 Manchester’s sun-trap of a beer garden is serving up hanging kebabs and cocktails all summer (and year) long – with Aperol Spritz’s, mojitos, coladas, martinis, tasty gin mixes and more providing a little tipple for everyone to enjoy.
 It’s long been known as the city’s summer destination, thanks to its ample outdoor seating, cosy little pub, and bloomin’ brilliant menu packed with classic dishes.
+Don’t miss live music this weekend, too.
 The Oast House, The Avenue Courtyard, M3 3AY.

-Deansgate’s beautifully botanical bar and restaurant, The Botanist, is finally back – and with their reopening comes the return of their seriously delicious cocktails.
+Deansgate’s beautifully botanical bar and restaurant, The Botanist, serves some fantastic cocktails, with a little something for everyone on the menu.
 We’re talking everything from the fruity and floral to the fresh and herbaceous, with gins, wines and beers for those who aren’t feeling so fruity.
 Similarly to their sister site, The Oast House, The Botanist is serving up their ‘famous’ Hanging Kebabs, too, with plenty of classic dishes on the menu to try out all summer long.
 The Botanist, 78 Deansgate, M3 2FW.

 The transformative venue that offers casual Cali vibes by day and cosmopolitan city vibes by night, Firefly boasts live DJs on the weekends, bringing the party vibes alongside a menu of Japanese-inspired food and cocktails.
 Think sushi with a side of matcha-infused gin cocktails, wasabi margaritas, botanical and blossom-themed gins and so much more.
 If it’s proper cocktail bar vibes you’re after this bank holiday, Firefly is the place.
 Firefly, Suite 2, Ground Floor, One New Bailey, Stanley St, Salford, M3 5JL.

-New to Hatch, Miami Vice brings retro Miami vibes to Manchester – serving up a seriously good cocktail menu under the Mancunian Way.
-The 80s beach bar meets disco night club serves up an array of disco-themed cocktails, with unique twists on classics such as the Old Fashioned and the Pornstar Martini, as well as a variety of local and popular beers to enjoy.
-Miami Vice is just one of many new traders at popular shipping container village Hatch, and has some exciting developments up its sleeve for this summer (including a roof terrace!).
+Fairly new to Hatch, Miami Ice brings retro Miami vibes to Manchester – serving up a seriously good cocktail menu under the Mancunian Way.
+The 80s beach bar meets disco nightclub serves up an array of disco-themed cocktails, with unique twists on classics such as the Old Fashioned and the Pornstar Martini, as well as a variety of local and popular beers to enjoy.
+Miami Ice is also home to its very own secret rooftop Tiki bar, too, in case you fancied something a little more tropical this weekend.
 Hatch, 103 Oxford Rd, M1 7ED.

 A hotel cocktail bar without the hotel, Mecanica is a new spot on Swan Street, serving up ‘gimmick-free’ cocktails in a decadent space, in equally as decadent glassware.
 The team here are absolute pros when it comes to whipping up a delicious cocktail, with around 250 cocktails in their repertoire.
 If you don’t see your favourite tipple on the menu, guests are invited to request it from their talented bartenders, who can pretty much whip up whatever you’d like.
 Mecanica, 1-3 Swan St, M4 5JJ.